-- up until the end of the 2021 season: with the ride height system in the fully up position.
+- Up: with the ride height system in the fully up position. - Down: with the ride height system and the rear suspension unlocked and free to move, the rear of the machine being supported at the rear wheel spindle, the rear wheel touching the ground, and a weight of 80 kg will be applied to the rear of the machine, as close as possible to the rider's seating position.

-from the 2022 season onwards:
+In the case of an independent team using a 2021 approved aero body, this will only be checked with the ride height system in standard Up position and supported at the foot pegs.

-- Up: with the ride height system in the fully up position. - Down: with the ride height system and the rear suspension unlocked and free to move, the rear of the machine being supported at the rear wheel spindle, the rear wheel touching the ground, and a weight of 80kg will be applied to the rear of the machine. - ii) Before the close of technical control of the first Grand Prix of the season, each manufacturer must declare their fully extended fork travel length, they will also need to provide to the Technical Director a spacer/checking tool that is manufactured to the declared length and will fit within the fork travel.
-Therefore, every time a motorcycle is checked, the spacer as supplied by the manufacturer will be used to determine that the correct length of front fork travel is achieved.
-The only adjustment allowed to accommodate the spacer is on the preload of the forks. - iii) The rear of the motorcycle should be supported at the foot pegs only, with the rear wheel itself supported only by its own weight and have no more than 3 mm of ground clearance. - iv) No lean angle (i.e. machine straight up). - v) The cameras and equipment referred to in 1.21.13 are not subject to the bodywork regulations, prescriptions and limit dimensions, unless otherwise specified. - 1.
+- iv) No lean angle (i.e. machine straight up). - v) The cameras and equipment referred to in 1.21.13 are not subject to the bodywork regulations, prescriptions and limit dimensions, unless otherwise specified. - 1.
 The windscreen edge and the edges of all other exposed parts of the streamlining must be rounded. - 2.
 The maximum width of the Aero Body (see 10.) must not exceed 600 mm above the Reference Line, or 550 mm below the Reference Line.